synel/syndll2/README.md

 ### Compatibility

 - This library supports .Net 4.0 and higher.

-However, if you are using .Net 4.5, you can optionally take advantage of asynchronous methods, using async/await patterns.
+- If you are using .Net 4.5, you can optionally take advantage of asynchronous methods, using async/await patterns.

 - It has also been tested under Mono on Linux without issue.